Uusikaupunki: Cityscape

 The center of Uusikaupunki is built according to the so-called "grid plan layout" and is one of the best-preserved Empire-style wooden house blocks in the country.
 Today, there are a total of 40 blocks left.
 Because of this, the area is characterized by wide streets and large blocks with the narrow alleys.
 In a town plan drawn up in 1649, there were 27 blocks in the town center that required residential buildings to be built.
 The town was built of densely red-soil houses, and the estates were not pleasantly considered deserted.
 The town also expanded around the base of the bay, where a suburban settlement was built.
 Green areas were not established in the town until the 1850s, when a new town plan was planned for the town.

 According to the Finnish Heritage Agency, the town's most significant public buildings are the Seikow's school building and the Uusikaupunki's library building.
 Seikow's Neo-Renaissance building was one of the oldest school buildings in Finland.
 The town library is thought to be one of the oldest functioning library buildings in the country; it was founded in 1861.
 The first glass factory of Finland, which was located in Uusikaupunki, was destroyed in a fire in 1685.
 In the center of Uusikaupunki is the Bonk Centre museum, which houses a collection of products from the fictional Bonk Business Company.
 In addition, the town has a cultural history museum.
 A notable building in the town center is also Wallila, designed by F. A. Sjöström and located on a hill near the sea.
 It is now used as venue for Crusell Week music festival, which is named after composer-clarinetist Bernhard Crusell, who was born in Uusikaupunki.

 History

 The town of Uusikaupunki was founded as a town with the rights of commerce on April 19, 1617 by decree by Gustav II Adolf.
+His daughter and successor, Queen Christina of Sweden, raised her illegitimate half-brother Gustav of Vasaborg to the dignity of a count when she gave him the Countship of Nystad in 1647, which led to the county town sometimes being called Vasaborg.
 In 1721, the Peace of Nystad was signed in Uusikaupunki, ending the Great Northern War between Sweden and Russia, but as the Crimean War broke out in 1853, Uusikaupunki was attacked by French Navy and British Navy in 1855 during the Åland War.
 Up to the 19th century, Uusikaupunki was an important port for commerce and fishing, and up to the latter half of the 20th century, the Port of Uusikaupunki retained an important ship-building industry.